 - Limited space that doesn’t allow heavy equipment or material stockpiling

-- Any demolition of an old wall, fencing, or landscape
+- Any demolition of an old wall ( wood retaining wall or concrete retaining wall), fencing, or landscape

 - Structural support design for fencing installed near any part of the wall